 Q-19.
-Explain what is Assertion in JMeter?
+Explain what is Assertion in JMeter.
 List its types.

 Ans.
 Assertion helps to verify that the server under test returns the expected results.

 1. Response Assertion: It facilitates the user by comparing the server response against a string pattern to check that the result is as expected.
-For Example, while waiting for a response from server the Response Assertion role is to verify that the server response has probable pattern string, “OK” or not.
+For Example, while waiting for a response from the server the Response Assertion role is to verify that the server response has a probable pattern string, “OK” or not.

 4. XML Assertion: It verifies that the response coming from the server holds the data in a correct XML format.